Why are we taking action on Palestine?

 For those of us based in the UK, our solidarity is particularly important.
 The UK is one of Israel’s strongest allies.
 Our government is complicit in violations of humanitarian law and profits from this devastation through its sale of arms.

-We wrote to the previous government and we've written to the Foreign Secretary David Lammy to demand an immediate ceasefire and for international humanitarian law to be respected.
+We wrote to the Foreign Secretary David Lammy to demand an immediate ceasefire and for international humanitarian law to be respected.
 We’ve written to our supporters asking them to do the same with their MPs.
 In solidarity, we’ll continue to put pressure on our leaders until Palestine sees justice.

 If you’d like to stand in solidarity, consider attending a Palestine solidarity protest near you.
 You can also raise awareness of the conflict and our government’s role in it by speaking about it with friends and family.
 No act is too small.